caryp/knife-rightscale/README.md

 You will need a RightScale account with at least one cloud registered.
 You can sign up for a free trial account [here](https://www.rightscale.com).

-This plugin cannot currently provision servers on EC2.
-If you need this capability and would like to part in a private beta to enable that functionality, please contact support@rightscale.com.
+I was lazy and only added support for the RightScale API 1.5 (since API 1.0 is EC2 only and deprecated).
+As such, this plugin cannot currently provision servers on EC2.
+If you need this capability and would like to part in a private beta to enable that functionality, please contact support@rightscale.com and they will hook you up.
+If you have any problems, please send me an email directly.

 You will also need a running Chef Server.
 If you don't already have one you can sign up for a free trial of Hosted Chef from Opscode [here](http://www.opscode.com/hosted-chef/).